oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 complex type value, properties of that value can be addressed by further property name composition.

-## ##subsec Addressing a Property Value
+## ##subsec Addressing a Raw Value

-To address the raw value of a primitive property, clients append the path segment `/$value` to the property URL.
+To address the raw value of a primitive property or operation result, clients append the path segment `/$value` to the property or operation URL.

-Properties of type `Edm.Stream` already return the raw value of the media stream and do not support appending the `/$value` segment.
+Properties and operation results of type `Edm.Stream` already return the raw value of the media stream and do not support appending the `/$value` segment.

 ## ##subsec Addressing the Count of a Collection